The story so far

 What we’re looking to do next / how you can help

-How Lenzie Public Hall came to be – some historical facts and documents
+How Lenzie Public Hall came to be

 The hall was built in 1892 using funds raised by the local community by organising a Bazaar at the Fine Art Galleries on Sauchiehall Street in Glasgow.